cubesatlab/cubedos/README.md

 CubedOS
 =======

-*The CubeSat Project at Vermont State University (formerly Vermont Technical College) has ended.
-This repository is retained only for archival purposes.
-No further work on it is expected.
-No pull requests will be accepted.*

 A flight software framework for CubeSat spacecraft written in SPARK/Ada.

 This folder contains the CubedOS system.
 It also contains two supporting applications: Mercury,